jharwell/sierra/docs/src/platform/rosgazebo/batch_criteria.rst

 ``population_size.{increment_type}{N}``

 - ``increment_type`` - {Log,Linear}.
 If ``Log``, then system sizes for each
   experiment are distributed 1...N by powers of 2.
-If ``Linear`` then sizes for each experiment are distributed linearly between 1...N, split evenly into 10 different sizes.
+If ``Linear``, then sizes for each experiment are distributed linearly between 1...N, split evenly into 10 different sizes.